lowi-yeah/puppet-mosquitto/README.md

 # License

-Copyright © 2014 Michael G. Noll
+Copyright © 2014 Stephan Lohwasser

 See [LICENSE](LICENSE) for licensing information.